syncfusion-content/angular-docs/angular/PivotChart/getting-started.md

 ## Syncfusion JavaScript components source configuration and sample creation

-* Copy required Syncfusion Angular source component(s) from the below build location and add it in `src/ej` folder (For ex., consider the `pivot chart` component).
+* Copy required Syncfusion Angular source component(s) from the below build location and add it in `src/ej` folder (For ex., consider the `PivotChart` component).

 {% highlight javascript %}